stefan6419846/pip-licenses-cli/README.md

 `pip-licenses-cli` is a CLI tool for checking the software licenses of installed Python packages with pip.

-Implemented with the idea inspired by `composer licenses` command in Composer (a.k.a PHP package management tool).
+Implemented with the idea inspired by `composer licenses` command in Composer (a.k.a PHP package management tool): https://getcomposer.org/doc/03-cli.md#licenses

-https://getcomposer.org/doc/03-cli.md#licenses

 This is a fork of the original [pip-licenses](https://github.com/raimon49/pip-licenses) project.
 While `pip-licenses-cli` provides a CLI,